 The subject’s global importance is reflected in the Division’s research, with UK-based projects such as assessing the impact of climate change on the flood risk to London sitting alongside internationally-focused work centred on the Sahara, South West Asia and the Arctic.

-Much of our research sits at the interface between weather and climate and we work alongside the Weather and Earth Observation & Space Research Divisions within the Department of Meteorology to address this growing area.
+Much of our research sits at the interface between weather and climate and we work alongside the Weather and Earth Observation & Space Research Divisions to address this growing area.
 We also collaborate closely with influential groups including the Met Office and the National Centre for Atmospheric Science.

 For specific enquiries, please contact: